cpske/ISP/index.md

 Assertions
 </td>
 <td markdown="span">
-Assertions are executable statements of what should be true at some point in code, often used to "*assert*" conditions for parameters.
+Assertions are executable statements of what should be true at some point in code.
 Assertions reduce errors and document code-level assumptions.
 </td>
 </tr>